Bachelor of Education (Primary)

 The delivery of the degree is site-based with the following modes: face-to-face delivery, blended learning and school-based learning.
-The degree features three practicum streams: early primary (including ECE), primary, and late primary (Intermediate and Middle School).

 Click here for information about admissions requirements for the BEd.
 For any other information, please refer to the academic handbook (see e-book).